glwheeldon/cursor-shot-tracker/functionality.md

 ---

-The Basketball Shot Tracker app transforms how players practice, providing the tools to turn regular shooting sessions into data-driven improvement opportunities.
-By combining easy-to-use tracking with basic analytics and social features, the app helps players at all levels develop better shooting skills and achieve their basketball goals.
+The Shot Tracker app transforms how players practice, providing the tools to turn regular shooting sessions into data-driven improvement opportunities.
+By combining easy-to-use tracking with basic analytics and social features, the app helps players at all levels develop better shooting skills and achieve their sporting goals.